wunderwuzzi23/ropci/README.md

 # What is ROPC?

-Resource Onwer Password Credentials (ROPC) allows to authenticate to OAuth2 apps via username and password.
+Resource Owner Password Credentials (ROPC) allows to authenticate to OAuth2 apps via username and password.

 It is a deprecated auth flow that requires a high degree of trust between participants.
 Many built-in Microsoft Azure OAuth apps support ROPC and can be leveraged by attackers.